Xiaomi Watch 2

 outdoor visibility: 4.5, based on 5 reviews

-Outdoor visibility is consistently praised, with reviewers saying the display remains bright or visible outdoors and in direct sunlight.
+Outdoor visibility was strong overall, with reviewers saying the display remained bright or visible outdoors.

 • 4.4